 Both skin conditions involve red, painful cracks, and dry skin on the feet, but they are actually very different conditions.

-While eczema is an auto-immune disease caused by a damaged skin barrier, athlete’s foot is a fungal infection.
-It appears as a rash between the toes and along the sides of the feet and heel.
+While eczema is an inflammatory condition likened to an auto-immune disease caused by a damaged skin barrier, athlete’s foot is a fungal infection.
+It appears as a peeling skin or a rash between the toes and along the sides of the feet and heel.
 It also develops when fungal cells that are normally present on the skin begin to multiply too quickly.

 Unlike eczema, athlete’s foot is extremely contagious and is usually picked up in moist places such as a pool deck or communal shower floor.